Diva-E-HTW-BookClub/Diva-E-BookClub/README.md

 See [Development for Android](https://ionicframework.com/docs/developing/android) for more information.

+## Run App on iOS

+### Start on simulator

+#### Requirements:

+- Mac (& iPhone if you want to install on external device)
+- Xcode (with version compatible with your iPhones iOS version if wanted to start on external device.
+Check versions [here](https://developer.apple.com/support/xcode/) under "Minimum requirements and supported SDKs")
+- Developer Mode on iPhone enabled.
+Tutorial on that [here](https://developer.apple.com/documentation/xcode/enabling-developer-mode-on-a-device).

+**Note**: DON'T update or install Xcode through the App Store as it won't ever finish and possibly shut down your Mac due to overheating.
+Use this [website](https://developer.apple.com/download/all/?q=xcode) instead, download the version you need and install it manually.

+#### Preparing for iOS

+1. `cd` into project folder.
+2. If directory called "ios" exists, delete this first.
+3. Run `ionic build`.
+This creates a new build of the current state of the app (changes after that require a new build to be created).
+4. Run `ionic capacitor add ios`.
+This creates the capacitor app files for the iOS Platform from the previously created build in a new directory called "ios" (automatically instantiated).
+5. Run `ionic capacitor open ios` to open Xcode with the capacitor app.
+It takes some time to index all the files.
+6. Once the Project had been opened once with the current build, you can simply select the project in Xcode to open it again.
+Although if you would like to change the used build the above steps have to be repeated.

+#### Run in the Simulator

+In Xcode press the "Run" Button to start the App (if needed select a device for the Simulator in the centered bar next to the project name).
+This opens the Simulator and starts the app (can take some time!).

+For a quick view of the app in the simulator you can skip opening Xcode and just run `ionic capacitor run ios` after you completed Step 3 of the preparation.

+#### Install and run on external device

+1. Connect your iPhone that has developer mode enabled to your mac via USB and select "Trust this Device" on your iPhone once prompted with the popup.
+2. In Xcode click on where you can select the Simulator.
+Your iPhone should show up under "Devices".
+Select it let it check for errors.
+3. An error might prompt you to select a Team Name for your Project and to change your bundle or organization identifier.
+You can do so and change it to your name.
+4. If the errors are resolved, hit "Run" and leave the iPhone connected to your mac.
+It should install the App onto your iPhone and run it.
+5. Once completed you can disconnect your iPhone from your Mac and close Xcode.
+The build of the app can now be used anytime.

+Please contact me (Sönke) if you run into any problems (there can be many, it's Apple...)

 ## Formatting

 This projects uses Prettier with ESLint.
 To manually format a single file use